dbus2/zbus/zvariant/README.md

 This crate provides API for encoding/decoding of data to/from [D-Bus wire format][dwf].
 This binary wire format is simple and very efficient and hence useful outside of D-Bus context as well.
-A modified form of this format, [GVariant] is very commonly used for efficient storage of arbitrary data and is also supported by this crate.
+A modified form of this format, [GVariant] is very commonly used for efficient storage of arbitrary data and is also supported by this crate (if you enable `gvariant` cargo feature).

 Since version 2.0, the API is [serde]-based and hence you'll find it very intuitive if you're already familiar with serde.
 If you're not familiar with serde, you may want to first read its